 One of the easiest and most effective ways to control infection however it has one of the worst gaps between best practice and reality.
 Every staff member who treats a patient should wash their hands before seeing the next patient.

 Personal Protection Equipment (PPE)

 Use PPE effectively when required.
 When you’re not wearing PPE, make sure your clothing doesn’t become a source of infection.

 Stay home if you’re unwell

-Staff shouldn’t enter healthcare workplaces if they’re feeling unwell in case they pass on a virus to colleagues or patients.
+Staff shouldn’t enter a healthcare workplace if they’re feeling unwell in case they have a virus that could be transmitted to colleagues or patients.
 If you need to cough or sneeze while at work, use the upper part of your sleeve or a tissue and wash your hands thoroughly.
-The annual flu vaccination is recommended for all staff too.
+The annual flu vaccination is recommended for all staff too

 Keep the environment clean

 The patient’s surroundings should be cleaned and disinfected regularly.
 When a patient leaves their room and uses high-touch surfaces like the handrail or lift button, encourage them to wash their hands thoroughly.

 Good infection control is following procedures correctly to ensure bacteria and viruses are eliminated before they have a chance to infect one or multiple patients.
 The Australian Guidelines for the Prevention and Control of Infection include recommendations on a range of risk factors including hand hygiene, handling of sharps, cleaning and disinfecting the physical environment, droplet and airborne precautions, PPE, management of multi-resistant organisms, outbreak investigation and management.